mohghaderi/utd.tricorder.docs/_posts/2019-2-3-Download.md

-### Notes

-This project started in 2013 and the development stopped in 2014.
+This project started in 2013 and the development stopped in 2015.
 It was intended to be used as a single research application, and the main goal was to research new software architectures and innovate software engineering techniques.
 Therefore, you may find many technologies are not used the way is used in other projects,